Fire salamander offspring in the archaeological project

 The decline of the animals is also noticeable here in the Bergisch city-triangle of Wuppertal, Solingen and Remscheid.
 “Around Müngsten, for example, there was a huge population of fire salamanders,” Bleidißel says, “as well as here in Burgholz.
 Since the fungus arrived, you hardly find any animals when you’re out at night in the rain or humid weather.
 Old reports by the late Wuppertal herpetologist Joachim Pastors, who mapped the fire salamanders in the Burgholz arboretum in 1981, speak of 30 animals per 100 metres in good cases.
 “We often don’t find any fire salamanders during our inspections in the Burgholz,” the biologist says.
 “It’s also evident from the fact that you can hardly find any larvae in the streams.”
 During mapping in recent years, the scientist and her students were often only able to find individual larvae, which is too few to keep a population alive.

-Several institutions have come together to save the native fire salamander in the “Archeprojekt Feuersalamander“ (“Fire Salamander Ark Project”), the only pilot project of its kind in Germany.
-“This is a collaboration between the university, the Green Zoo and the Lower Nature Conservation Authority of the City of Wuppertal.
-In the environment department, Karin Rikono, who initiated the project and fully supported it until her retirement, deserves special mention.”
-In addition, several private entrepreneurs were also won over, such as the Iseke family from Kalkwerke Oetelshofen, who provided premises.
-“Without the support of numerous other stakeholders such as the Zoo-Verein Wuppertal e.V., NABU Wuppertal, the Biostation Mittlere Wupper and many others, the project could not be realised in this form,” the scientist explains.
+In the ‘Fire Salamander Ark Project’ – the only pilot project of its kind in Germany – several organisations have joined forces to save the native fire salamander.
+“This is a collaboration with the Green Zoo and the Local Nature Conservation Authority of the City of Wuppertal.
+Within the Environment Department, special mention must be made of Karin Rikono, who initiated the project and supported it wholeheartedly right up until her retirement.”
+In addition, several private entrepreneurs have also been enlisted to support the project, such as the Iseke family from the Oetelshofen lime works, who provided the premises.
+“Without the support of numerous other stakeholders, such as the Zoo Association, NABU Wuppertal, the Mittlere Wupper Bio-Station and many others, the project could not have been implemented in this form,” explains the scientist.

-The project is also unique due to the involvement of students in the care and maintenance of the fire salamanders.
-The biology students are involved in the project as part of their courses and final theses.
+The project is also made unique by the involvement of students in the care and maintenance of the fire salamanders.
+Biology students are involved in the project as part of their courses and final-year projects.
 Bleidißel explains that the students learn everything they need to know to be able to keep fire salamanders themselves later on.
-“With these skills, they can be put to good use in schools that keep animals.
-A good example is vivarium schools e.g., the Wilhelm-Dörpfeld-Gymnasium in Wuppertal.
-Pupils there are involved in keeping the animals and look after them as part of working groups.”
+“With these skills, they can be put to good use in schools with animal-keeping programmes.
+A good example is so-called ‘vivarium schools’ such as the Wilhelm-Dörpfeld-Gymnasium in Wuppertal.
+There, pupils are involved in the care of the animals and look after them as part of extra-curricular clubs.”

 Animals are taken from the wild

-To protect the fire salamanders, animals are taken from the wild with special precautions.
-“We do this by paying close attention to hygiene,” Bleidißel says.
-“When we go into the forest, our shoes are disinfected and when we come out, we disinfect them again.
-In the ”Arche-Projekt”, we take fire salamander larvae or adults from the wild in Wuppertal.
-First, they are put in quarantine at the Green Zoo.”
-There, the animals are then swabbed with a cotton swab and molecularly tested for the fungus.
-If this swab is negative, they are put in quarantine at the university’s facilities for 60 days.
-After quarantine, they are tested again for the fungus.
-“If they are healthy, they are moved to a suitable room on the Oetelshofen lime works site for permanent housing.”
-The room in Oetelshofen is full of terrariums and boxes for the fire salamanders.
-The containers have various structures with moss, tree hollows, and stones.
-There is also soil as a substrate and water bowls.
-On site, the students look after the animals’ well-being under the guidance of the project partners.
+To protect the fire salamanders, animals are collected from the wild under special precautions.
+“We do this by paying close attention to hygiene,” says Bleidißel.
+“When we go into the forest, our shoes are disinfected, and when we come out again, we disinfect them once more.
+As part of the Ark Project, we collect fire salamander larvae or adult specimens from the wild in Wuppertal.
+They are first placed in quarantine at the Grüner Zoo.”
+There, the animals are then tested for the fungus using a molecular biology method involving a swab taken with a cotton bud.
+If this swab test is negative, they are placed in quarantine at the university for 60 days.
+After quarantine, they are tested for the fungus once more.
+“If they are healthy, they are then moved to a suitable room on the grounds of the Oetelshofen lime works for long-term care.”
+The room in Oetelshofen is full of terrariums and enclosures for the fire salamanders.
+The enclosures feature various structures, including moss, tree hollows and stones.
+Soil is used as substrate, and water bowls are also provided.
+On site, the students look after the animals’ welfare under the guidance of the project partners.
 The facility can accommodate up to 100 animals.

-So far, the scientists are keeping around 50 animals at the rescue centre in Oetelshofen.
-“The animals from the Scharpenacken have already had offspring at the Ark.
-We have 18 young animals so far,” the biologist happily says.
-The scientists also regularly test the area on the Wuppertal Südhöhen for bsal.
-"We do this by taking water samples and using eDNA to see if the fungus is there.
+So far, the scientists are looking after around 50 animals at the rescue centre in Oetelshofen.
+“The animals from Scharpenacken have already had offspring at the Ark.
+We now have 18 young animals,” says the biologist happily.
+The scientists also regularly test the area on the Wuppertal Südhöhen for Bsal.
+“We do this by taking water samples and using eDNA to check whether the fungus is present.
 Fortunately, we haven’t been able to detect it there yet.”

 Protection against Bsal almost impossible

-Last autumn, a large, healthy population of fire salamanders was discovered on a 30-hectare site in the district of Passau.
-When asked whether it is possible to keep the fungus away from a healthy biotope, Bleidißel replies: “I would say no!”
-It simply takes luck, because even in Wuppertal there are still areas that are not far away from Bsal outbreak sites and are Bsal-free.
-“The local holiday area Scharpenacken is still clean.”
-As long as the fungus is raging in Germany, all we can do is try to contain the disease.
-“I think our ex-situ measures, i.e., measures where the animals go from the wild to institutionalised husbandry, help to maintain local reserve populations,” Bleidißel explains.
-Equally important are public relations and educational work to sensitise the population and habitat improvements for amphibians.
-“Only then do specimens still living in the wild have a chance of surviving.”
+Last autumn, a large, healthy population of fire salamanders was discovered on a 30-hectare site in the Passau district.
+When asked whether it is therefore possible to keep the fungus out of a healthy habitat, Bleidißel replies: “I’d say no!”
+It simply comes down to luck, he explains, as even in Wuppertal there are still areas not far from Bsal outbreak sites that remain Bsal-free.
+“The Scharpenacken is still unaffected.”
+As long as the fungus is rampant in Germany, all we can do is try to contain the outbreak.
+“I think our ex-situ measures – that is, measures where the animals are moved from the wild into institutional care – help to maintain local reserve populations,” explains Bleidißel.
+Equally important, he adds, are public awareness and education campaigns to raise public awareness, as well as habitat improvements for the amphibians.
+“Only then will specimens still living in the wild have a chance of survival.”

-Nature lovers can also support the 'Fire Salamander Ark Project'.
-So, if you see a fire salamander, the biologist says, the first rule is: “Don’t touch it.
-Take a photo and report it to the responsible biostation (only in North-Rhine Westphalia) or the nature conservation authority.
-My favourite method is to document the animals I find using the identification app ObsIdentify.
-The finds go into the database and are then openly accessible.”
-So, if a walker finds an animal on the Scharpenacken and records it, the researchers can later see if there are any more finds and then document the results for the project.
+Nature lovers can also support the ‘Fire Salamander Ark Project’.
+So, if you spot a fire salamander, the biologist says, the first rule is: “Don’t touch it.
+Feel free to take a photo and report it to the relevant biological station (in North Rhine-Westphalia only) or the nature conservation authority.
+My preferred method is to document the animals found using the Obsidentify identification app.
+The sightings are entered into the database and are subsequently freely accessible.”
+So if a walker on the Scharpenacken finds an animal and records it, the researchers can later check whether there are any further sightings and then document the results for the project.

 Support the project via the donation page: